Flavor: Bold, floral/garden fresh aroma. Savory, flowery flavors. Pleasant sweet/spicy lingering perfume aftertaste.

 Garden: This tea comes from a young farmer who inherited his family farm and transitioned to organic farming methods 13 years ago.
 He processes his crops of the Four Seasons Spring cultivar as lightly oxidized, unroasted Oolong, as well as Black Tea and White Tea.
 The combination of organic raw produce and local expertise from this historical tea growing region offer consistent quality specialty teas year-round.

-Harvest: Machine harvested, medium batch, early spring 2020.
+Harvest: Machine harvested, Songboling, medium batch, winter 2020.

 This source of Four Seasons Spring Oolong Tea is distinctive for two main reasons.
 First, it is organically grown — without the use of chemical fertilizers which tend to produce a more "artificially enhanced flavor" in the tea leaves.
 When tea plants are fed more natural food, and the soil is encouraged to be more "alive" with its micro-biology, the plants offer a more natural character in the flavor profile of the brewed tea.
 Secondly, the Four Seasons Spring cultivar is by nature exceptionally fragrant, with pronounced floral notes — particularly when it is processed as a "green Oolong".
 This innate character of flavor profile comes through in the Black Tea made from this strain as well.
 It is more complex, sweeter and has a more readily received flavor.
 In other words, you don't need to be a connoisseur to appreciate it!